k1ngjet3r/k1ngjet3r/README.md

 I'm a Software QA Automation Engineer from Taiwan🇹🇼, been developing automatic test script for testing In-Vehicle Infotainment System for over a year now.
 - 👀 Interested in data analysis, app development
 - 🐍 Familiar with Python
-- 🎯 Currently learning building apps using Dart as a side project

 ---